brianseidman/coda-alfred-JS/README.md

 ## Preferences
 Under the Alfred workflow's User Configuration, `doc_limit` is set to `10` by default.
 This controls how many docs are returned by the `cd` command; modify this for fewer/more results.

+## Alfred Versioning
+CodaAlfredJS is optimized for use with **Alfred 5**, including the [Workflow Configuration](https://www.alfredapp.com/help/workflows/user-configuration) function that makes it easy to set up CodaAlfredJS on the first use.

+For Alfred 4 and previous, you must create a [Workflow Environment Variable](https://www.alfredapp.com/help/workflows/advanced/variables/#environment) called `api` and then set your Coda API key as the variable.
+Note that the minimum recommended version of Alfred for using CodaAlfredJS is Alfred 5, and CodaAlfredJS is not optimized for Alfred versions below Alfred 5.

 ## Roadmap
 - Duplicate a doc
 - Browse/modify your Coda documents from the doc to the cell level ...

 ## Privacy
 No user data is shared with me via this Alfred workflow.
 Your Coda API access token is not included if you duplicate or export the workflow.